 The cash-generating unit to which goodwill has been allocated is tested for impairment annually and whenever there is an indication that the cash-generating unit may be impaired.
 Impairment is determined for goodwill by assessing the recoverable amount of each cash-generating unit (or group of cash-generating units) to which the goodwill relates.
-Where the recoverable amount of the cash-generating unit is less than the carrying amount, an impairment loss is recognised in the income statement.
+Where the recoverable amount of the cash-generating unit is less than the carrying amount, an impairment loss is recognised in the interim consolidated statement of income.
 Impairment losses recognised for goodwill are not reversed in subsequent periods.